How to Get a Flags and Flagpoles Trading License in Dubai

 Submit your application: Provide passport copies, a completed application form, and any required business plan documentation.

-Pay licence and registration fees: Licence fees typically start from AED 12,000 annually, with additional costs for visa quotas, establishment cards, and facility leases.
+Pay license and registration fees: License fees typically start from AED 12,000 annually, with additional costs for visa quotas, establishment cards, and facility leases.

-Receive your licence: Once approved, your trading licence is issued, usually within 3 to 7 working days.
+Receive your license: Once approved, your trading license is issued, usually within 3 to 7 working days.

 Estimated Cost Breakdown